ololabs/olo-serve-gtm-templates/README.md

 [Read more about Olo Serve's global data and events here.](https://olosupport.zendesk.com/hc/en-us/article_attachments/360094400872/Olo_Serve_Global_Data_and_Events.pdf)

 ## Changelog
+* Jan 19th, 2022
+  * Call out - GA4 is not supported for Serve Apps.
+This is due to Google not supporting GA4 on Hybrid Apps (https://issuetracker.google.com/issues/174954288)

 * June 10, 2021
   * Added GA4 support